mont5piques/caldav_calendar_te/README.md

 **Help Wanted**

-If anyone would like to help maintain and add more features, I would truly appreciate it.
+If anyone would like to help maintain and develop more features, I would truly appreciate it.

 **Wishlist**

 - [ ] Ability to add new calendar to Nextcloud from Roundcube Calendar GUI.
 - [ ] Oauth support.
-(TBD.
-My skills aren't the best. :frowning_face:  ....
+(Probably will take me a month of Sundays as my skills aren't the best. :frowning_face:  ....
 I need some help
 - [ ] Assign random colors upon initial sync of calendars.
 - [ ] Add sound notifications.
 - [ ] Integrate a Caldav Enabled Tasklist plugin.